 2. How has COVID-19 impacted you, your office, your work?

 COVID-19 has impacted every aspect of our operations.
 Being a small department, having one person out of work due to sickness or exposure creates a huge impact on patrol shift coverage.
-In
+In addition, we had to work with our judges and completely re-think courthouse operations due to COVID-19.

 3. In light of the social unrest across Virginia and the nation, how can the sheriff’s office and law enforcement as a whole work to build trust among their communities?

-s are in a unique position to build upon and promote a culture of community policing that naturally exists between a Sheriff and their respective communities.
+Sheriffs are in a unique position to build upon and promote a culture of community policing that naturally exists between a Sheriff and their respective communities.
 The fact that Sheriffs are elected and accountable to the people naturally fosters a connection of trust with the voters that must be constantly nurtured.
 This is done through transparency, fairness, and effectiveness.

 4. To what do you look forward most about your job?